Regional and Local Health Operations (RLHO) Community Health Worker Training Center FAQs

 - Step 3: Once the Texas DSHS CHW or Promotor(a) Training and Certification Program receives this e-mail, they will provide the requested curriculum to the training center that requested it.

-- Step 4 (optional): If you need to update or revise a borrowed DSHS-certified curriculum (with OBPH authorization), you may submit an addendum for revisions, as per the Texas DSHS CHW or Promotor(a) Training and Certification Program Policy, Section D. Certification of Training Programs (page 5).
-If more than 45% of the curriculum is changed, the original training program that submitted the curriculum for certification will have to resubmit it for certification.
+- Step 4 (optional): If you need to update or revise a borrowed DSHS-certified curriculum (with training center authorization), you may submit an addendum for revisions, as per the Texas DSHS CHW or Promotor(a) Training and Certification Program Policy, Section VII.
+Certification of Training Programs (page 8).

-For a list of approved DSHS-certified CHW/CHWI curricula that can be shared among training programs, visit the Texas DSHS CHW or Promotor(a) Training and Certification Program “Shareable Curriculum List”.
+For a list of approved DSHS-certified CHW/CHWI curricula that can be shared among training programs, e-mail the CHW or Promotor(a) Training and Certification Program at chw@dshs.texas.gov.